DERACHAIN/benchmarks/README.md

 ```

 ## PROD
-- Increase the file descriptor number
+- It is necessary to increase the file descriptor number before running the benchmarks scripts
 ```sh
 $ ulimit -n 8192
 ```